-WBG has long argued that social security benefits that help with needs and costs should move away from means testing and use other mechanisms to help low-income families.
-Changes to Child Benefit are a prime example of many of the contradictions inherent in the programme of austerity cuts.
-Since 2013, Child Benefit has been clawed back for higher-income parents (taxed away for families in which one parent earns above £50,000 per year), breaking with its former universal nature.
+WBG has long argued that a system of social security benefits that help with specific needs and costs should not apply means testing and use other mechanisms to help low-income families.
+Since 2013, Child Benefit has been clawed back from higher-income parents (taxed away for families in which one parent earns above £50,000 per year if the claim is not given up), breaking with its former universal nature.
 Child Benefit has also suffered from consecutive freezes and/or uprating by less than inflation.
-Women have been particularly affected by all these cuts as they account for about nine out of ten Child Benefit recipients.
+Women have been particularly affected by all these cuts as they account for about 9 out of 10 recipients.